 So how can the Fibonacci Spiral help you with your food photography composition?
 By putting your subjects along a curved line rather than a straight line.
-Doing so creates flow and movement, gently guiding your viewer’s eye around the image.
+Doing so creates flow and movement, guiding your viewer’s eye around the image.

 What’s important is that your focal point falls in the smallest part of the spiral.
 You should also place other essential elements along the curve.

-Why are triangles powerful composition tool when creating food photos?
+Why are triangles powerful composition tools when creating food photos?
 Because horizontal and vertical lines suggest stability.
 It works great for some compositions.
 But for others, adding a sense of flow and movement has more impact.

 It also helps that triangles have three points.
 Odd numbers provide a sense of harmony and balance.